-Collections can hurt your credit score and remain on your credit report for up to 7 years regardless of whether you pay it or not.
+Collections can hurt your credit score and remain on your credit report for up to seven years regardless of whether you pay it or not.
 Unfortunately, paying the collection could even lower your credit score.

-However, it is possible to remove a collection account from your credit report before seven years.
+However, it is possible to remove a collection account from your credit history before seven years.

-In addition to collections, Lexington Law can also help you remove other inaccurate information such as inquiries, late payments, charge-offs, foreclosures, repossessions, judgments, liens, and bankruptcies from your credit report.
+In addition to collections, they can help you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
+These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.